doar-e/bak.doar-e.github.io/source/_posts/2013-10-12-having-a-look-at-the-windows-userkernel-exceptions-dispatcher.markdown

 <!--more-->

 # Lights on *ntdll!KiUserExceptionDispatcher*
 The purpose of this part is to be sure to understand how exceptions are given back to userland in order to be handled (or not) by the [SEH](http://msdn.microsoft.com/en-us/library/windows/desktop/ms680657(v=vs.85).aspx)/[UEF](http://msdn.microsoft.com/en-us/library/windows/desktop/ms681401(v=vs.85).aspx) mechanisms ; though I'm going to focus on Windows 7 x86 because that's the OS I run in my VM.
-The other objective of this part is to give you the big picture, I mean we are not going into too much details, just enough to write a working exception sentinel PoC later.
+The other objective of this part is to give you the big picture, I mean we are not going into too many details, just enough to write a working exception sentinel PoC later.

 ## nt!KiTrap*